Search Engine Optimisation

 Over recent years’ times have changed, there is an awful lot more competition for ‘organic results’ for each phrase and keyword, there is no short cut for anyone, your website content must be great, you need to tell the search engines about it and then they will begin to rank it.

 Some new website owners want to achieve ‘quick results cheap’, the result of this is included within those very words when they are turned around, ‘quick cheap results’.

-Today it’s about quality over quantity, adding real value content that really answers questions people have, content on topics instead of single keywords which is then further enhanced with our own ‘work in the background’, something which we have developed since 1997 and continue to adapt and test at every opportunity.
+Today it’s about quality over quantity, adding real value content that really answers questions people have, content on topics instead of single keywords which is then further enhanced with our own ‘work in the background’, something which we have developed since 1997 and something that we continue to adapt and test at every opportunity.

 What about Keywords?